 John Foster, "A Map of New-England," in William Hubbard, A Narrative of the Troubles with the Indians in New-England.
 Boston: John Foster, 1677.

 This map, oriented so that north is to the right, was the first to be created in British colonial America.
-Even this primitive relief print is loaded with symbols that present a narrative of the settlement of New England, with communities situated on the Connecticut River and along the coast.
-Conflicts with the native populations occurred frequently, and these are symbolized by the group of armed soldiers firing at natives on the lower right side of the map.
+Even this primitive relief print is loaded with symbols that present a narrative of the colonization of New England, with communities situated on the Connecticut River and along the coast.
+Conflicts between European and native populations occurred frequently, and these are symbolized by the group of armed soldiers firing at natives on the lower right side of the map.

 Samson Occom, 1723-1792.
 Mr. Occom's Address to his Indian Brethren.
 On the day that Moses Paul, an Indian, was Executed ...
 [Boston?: Nathaniel Mills?, 1772].

-Samson Occom (1723-1792) was a member of the Mohegan tribe and the star pupil of Eleazar Wheelock's preparatory school at Lebanon, CT.
-He converted to Christianity during the Great Awakening and became an ordained minister and missionary to his people, working for many years with the Montauk tribe on eastern Long Island.
-Rather than preach theology, he preferred to exhort people to righteous behavior as is emphasized in this verse adaptation of his best known sermon.
+Samson Occom (1723-1792) was Mohegan and the star pupil of Eleazar Wheelock's preparatory school at Lebanon, CT.
+He converted to Christianity during the Great Awakening and became an ordained minister and missionary, working for many years with the Montauk tribe on eastern Long Island.
+Rather than preach theology, he preferred to exhort people to righteous behavior as is emphasized in this verse adaptation of his best-known sermon.
 Moses Paul was born in Barnstable, MA in 1742, and joined the Provincial Regiment under Colonel Putnam.
 Later he went to sea in the service of merchants.
 He was tried, sentenced, and executed for the murder of Moses Cook in 1772.

 Indian Family.
 Boston: G. Gleason, [1844-1849]

 The publisher copied this print from a lithograph issued by Nathaniel Currier in New York.
 It is, therefore, a fine example of the movement of imagery from one major publishing center to another.
-Indian Family is also noteworthy for showing a family unit at work and at rest.
-Most interesting is the mother nursing her infant in the middle ground.
+Indian Family is also noteworthy for showing a family unit at work and at rest including the mother nursing her infant in the middle ground.

 Nahmeokee Waltz.
 Boston: Henry Prentiss, 1843.
 Lithographed in color by Thayer & Co., Boston.

 The music publishing firm of Henry Prentiss issued a series of anonymous piano scores titled The Indians.
 One piece, King Philip's Quick Step, obviously refers to King Philip's War.
-Another, Oseola Quick Step, refers to the well-known leader of the Creeks during the Second Seminole War, who died in 1838.
-Nahmeokee Waltz refers to a female character in John Augustus Stone's Metamora; or the Last of the Wampanoags, a play commissioned by the actor Ewwin Forrest around 1830 that deals with the conflict between Metamora (a character loosely based on Metacom, or King Philip) and Massachusetts colonists.
+Another, Oseola Quick Step, refers to the well-known leader of the Creek Indians during the Second Seminole War, who died in 1838.
+Nahmeokee Waltz refers to a female character in John Augustus Stone's Metamora; or the Last of the Wampanoags, a play commissioned by the actor Edwin Forrest around 1830 that deals with the conflict between Metamora (a character loosely based on Metacom, or King Philip) and Massachusetts colonists.
 Nahmeokee was his wife and the daughter of Massasoit.
 Although Stone gave the story an historical framework, the plot was fictional.

 Little Robe, (Hah-ket-home-mah).
 Photographed by W. H. Jackson for the United States Geological Survey, 1877.

 The American Antiquarian Society's collection of 223 photographs of Native Americans features the work of such photographers as William H. Jackson (1843-1942) and Jack Hillers (1843-1925) in addition to many unknown artists.
 Spanning from 1859 to 1900, the collection represents 39 tribes in several different formats, including stereographs, cabinet cards, and cartes-de-visite.
 These photographs illustrate 19th-century Native American culture, from traditional dress and daily life to formal portraits of notable tribal officials.
 Many of the images also depict the interaction between Native American culture and American culture.
 Photographs of reservation life, for example, show men in suits and women in high-necked dresses posed in front of clapboard houses.
 Some images—such as a portrait series of somber Modoc war prisoners photographed shortly before their execution—recall the grimmer reality of this interaction.
 Images of the collection are available through the Society's digital image archive.

 Records of the Trustees of the Indians of Hassanamisco (Grafton) from 1718 to 1857.